pedroAkiraDanno/C2/src/tree2/README.md

 # Create binary Seach Tree in C

-Program to binary Seach Tree in C
+Program to Tree in C

 ### STEPS on Linux Environment